TGOSS1984/dungeon_crawler/readme.md

 - `colorama` for terminal styling
 - `unittest` and `mock` for testing
 - JSON for saving/loading game state
+- black & autopep8 for formatting

 ---

-##  Installation & Setup for vscode
+##  Installation VsCode

 1. Clone this repo
 2. Create a virtual environment and activate it: